istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 ### Clean up global mutual TLS configuration

-Choose either of the following approaches depending on the status you want to switch to:
+Choose one of the following, depending on the mode you want to switch to:

 * To switch to `PERMISSIVE` mode for the cluster: